 Mangoes sold/found in the U.S, considered to be one of the world’s oldest fruits, are primarily grown in Mexico, Guatemala, Brazil, Ecuador, Perú, Nicaragua and Haiti.
 The best part is, because they grow in different regions all over the world, they are in season all year round.
 I used Keitt mangoes which you will recognize by their dark to medium-green tone and sometimes pink blush over a small portion of the mango, but you can also use the rosy-hued Tommy Atkins mangoes.
 I love incorporating this delicious fruit into my fall and even winter recipes.
 It’s an unexpected spin on warm autumn flavors.

 This Mango Roasted Butternut Squash recipe is so simple.
 This is a great and simple way to learn how to cook butternut squash.
 It’s the “throw together” side dish you need for fall weeknight meals, dinner parties and holiday spreads.
 Butternut squash is slightly sweet, moist and slightly nutty, while the mango offers a vibrant, sweet flavor.
 The butter and seasonings complement both the mango and squash while adding warmth and a touch of savory flavor.

 All together they create a hearty, savory side that easily balances heavy, meat main dishes.
-Next time you head to your local grocery store, don’t pass by those mangos.
+Next time you head to your local grocery store, don’t pass by those mangoes.
 Grab a few, think outside the box and try something a little different.
 Wondering how to choose a mango?
 Learn how to select the perfect mango for your next recipe.
 I recommend you give this recipe a whirl.